jdjakub/ThingLabII/readme.md

 - Squeak Blocks now send a supportsFullBlocks message, this has been added to EquationEncoder.
 - ThingLab defines its own `CustomMenu` class, or perhaps tries to redefine/extend one in its 1989 environment.
 Squeak already has a `CustomMenu` class with more / different stuff, which clashes and causes critical menu failures which prevents debugging.
 Renamed this to `ThingLabCustomMenu`.
 - ThingLab defines its own `drawFrom:to:`/`privateDrawFrom:to:` in `BitBlt`, which seems to work OK in an MVC project but utterly breaks the parent Morphic project.
 Renamed to `thingLabDrawFrom`, etc.
+- Parse tree stuff in ThingLab tests for `isMemberOf: VariableNode`, but debugging reveals that all the intended instances seem to be `LiteralVariableNode`, a subclass presumably added in Squeak.
+The main call site required for constraint formula compilation has been changed to use `isKindOf` instead, but the other usages should probably also be updated.
+- Random API changes: ThingLab wants methods `black:` and `black` on `DisplayMedium`, and class method `black` on Form, which have been polyfilled.
+Similarly, code calls `unitVector` on `Point` which has also been polyfilled.

 Current error: the very last line of ThingLabII.v2.st calls `initializeYellowButtonMenu` on all instances of ScreenController, but one or more doesNotUnderstand.
 Next round of errors seem to be about interfacing with ST80 MVC stuff as it exists in Squeak 6.0.
 Hurrah.
-Problem: Squeak lacks ST80 MVC classes like `SwitchView`, `IconView` etc. as can be attested in old manuals in google search results.

 For now, we can ignore the UI errors, and the fact that all text is centered(???) and attempt to fileIn the Things library in the workspace: